rust-lang/book/src/ch06-02-option.md

 Now that we have a handle on enums, let's combine them with a feature that we talked a little bit about in the previous chapter: generics.

-Programming language design is often though of as which features you include, but it's also about which features you leave out.
+Programming language design is often thought of as which features you include, but it's also about which features you leave out.
 Rust does not have a feature that is in many other languages: 'null'.
 In languages with this feature, variables can have two states: null or not-null.